ChaseFlorell/chaseflorell.github.io/_posts/2015-05-20-passing-switches-to-child-functions.md

 {% gist 4ced2f4638c626fd32e6 %}

-As you can see, the `$test` switch is passed down by calling `-test:$test`, and the rest of the switches are magically passed for you.
+As you can see, the `$Custom` switch is passed down by calling `-Custom:$Custom`, and the rest of the switches are magically passed for you.
 That's all there is to it.